GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 the CDC application should start replicating.
 You should also create a [Checkpoint table](https://www.striim.com/docs/en/spanner-writer.html) so that Striim can recover from a failure.
 However these concepts are out of scope for this tutorial.

-1. Import the following code for CDC pipeline and change Primary_IP with Cloud SQL for MySQL’s IP address.
-Then deploy and start the application.
+1. Import the following code for the CDC pipeline and replace `Primary_IP` with the IP address for Cloud SQL for MySQL.

         drop APPLICATION mysql_to_spanner_cdc CASCADE;